aloklearning/react-spaceship-finder/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) to find the best spaceship from the various options in a web application.
 - This project is **fully responsive** and has taken UI motivations from [PolyAI](https://poly.ai/) to give a feeling of belongingness to the PolyAI ecosystem.
+- The UI/UX implementations and strategiies are purely developer's ([Alok Kumar](https://github.com/aloklearning)) work and there is no way it has been copy-pasted from other website.

 ## Pre-Requisites